atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 ##### Async generators

-Another way to create streams is by using async generator functions—these have the same syntax as a synchronous generator function, but use the `async*` keyword instead of `sync*`, and always return a `Stream` instead of an `Iterable`.
+Async generator functions can create streams.
+These generators resemble a synchronous generator function.
+These functions use the `async*` keyword and return a `Stream`.

 In an async generator function, the `yield` keyword emits the given value to the stream.
 The `yield*` keyword,